szeitlin/szeitlin-blog/content/posts/engineering/postgres-with-docker.md

 `conda activate postgres-test`

-You should see your prompt change again, so now it should show the environment name: #todo add this
+You should see your prompt change again, so now it should show the environment name:

+`(postgres-test) ~/postgres-docker$`

 3. Start ipython (or jupyter if you're doing more elaborate things).